drapadubok/chap/README.md

   end
 ```

-There is one detail here, which is the way funnel is displayed in e.g. Mixpanel, versus what we see here.
+There is one detail here, which is the way funnel is displayed in e.g. Mixpanel, versus what you can see here.

 In Mixpanel, each subsequent level of the funnel has the total number of users that reached this or more levels.
 Clickhouse windowFunnel instead returns a total number of users that stopped at this level.